 Our History

 Founded in 1888 in Ithaca, New York, by a small group of geoscientists committed to fostering scientific exchange, we have grown from 100 founding members into an international society of thousands of Earth scientists across more than 90 countries.
-Now headquartered in Boulder, Colorado, we continue to build on our long history by bringing together our diverse membership through regional sections, interdisciplinary interest groups, and specialty divisions that reflect the breadth and evolving nature of the geosciences.
+Now headquartered in Colorado, we continue to build on our long history by bringing together our diverse membership through regional sections, interdisciplinary interest groups, and specialty divisions that reflect the breadth and evolving nature of the geosciences.

 GSA is founded in Ithaca, New York.